February 18, 2025

 A part-time resident of Julian, Winslow directed Shakespeare productions in England long before developing his reputation as an internationally acclaimed author.
 He also has strong connections to Borrego Springs, saying, “I love Borrego.
 I’ve been coming down here for years.
 I love the theater here.
 It’s a little gem and I’m excited about bringing this show to this community.”

-Step into a world of forbidden love, feuding families, and fate's cruel hand in this bold new adaptation of Shakespeare's masterpiece.
+Forbidden love, feuding families, and fate's cruel hand in this bold new adaptation of Shakespeare's masterpiece.

 Learn More About Borrego Springs